RMorton24/phs_group_project/README.md

 # Public Health Scotland Group Project
 > The following repository is for the CodeClan group project during the Professional Data Analysis Course.
 This has been completed in week 8 of the course.
+The aim of the project is to consolidate and expand what has been learned so far:

+* Data cleaning and wrangling
+* Statistical analysis to identify patterns, trends or relationships
+* Data visualisation
+* R Shiny
+* Collaborative git

 ## Information
-> The project is to create an RShiny app to analys
+> The project is to create an RShiny app to analyse and provide details of the effect of Winter/COVID on the NHS.
+The aspects to be reviewed:

+  * Temporal: How has this issue changed over time?
+(Is it getting better or worse?)

+  * Geographic: How does this issue differ between areas in Scotland?
+(Where should efforts be focussed?)

+  * Demographic: Who is most affected by this issue?
+(Who should be targeted with efforts?)

 ![](04_images/phs_logo.png)